Gaius Sulpicius Peticus

-Gaius Sulpicius Peticus was a prominent fourth century Roman politician and general who served as consul five times and as dictator once.
-Sulpicius was a member of the gens Sulpicia, a prominent patrician family which had attained the consular dignity a great number of times since the foundation of the republic.
-The familial relationship between Sulpicius and other known contemporary members of the gens is unknown however, with the only things known about his heritage being that his father was named Marcus and his grandfather was named Quintus.
+Gaius Sulpicius Peticus was a prominent 4th-century BC Roman politician and general who served as consul five times and as dictator once.
+Sulpicius was a member of the gens Sulpicia, a prominent patrician family which had attained the consular dignity a great number of times following the foundation of the republic.
+However, the familial relationship between Sulpicius and other known contemporary members of the gens is unknown, with the only information about his heritage being that his father was named Marcus and his grandfather was named Quintus.

 Possible term as tribune and censorship

-In 380 BC, Sulpicius made his first appearance in our records serving in the position of consular tribune, serving alongside Lucius Valerius Poplicola, Publius Valerius Potitus Poplicola, Servius Cornelius Maluginensis, Licinus Menenius Lanatus, Lucius Aemilius Mamercinus, Gnaeus Sergius Fidenas Coxo, Tiberius Papirius Crassus, and Lucius Papirius Mugillanus.
-This term as consular tribune is not certain however, as while he is mentioned as holding the position by the Fasti Capitolini and Diodorus Siculus, the historian Livy only records six men in this years college, with Sulpicius being left out.
+In 380 BC, Sulpicius made his first appearance in historical records serving in the position of consular tribune, serving alongside Lucius Valerius Poplicola, Publius Valerius Potitus Poplicola, Servius Cornelius Maluginensis, Licinus Menenius Lanatus, Lucius Aemilius Mamercinus, Gnaeus Sergius Fidenas Coxo, Tiberius Papirius Crassus, and Lucius Papirius Mugillanus.
+This term as consular tribune is not certain however, as while he is mentioned as holding the position by the Fasti Capitolini and Diodorus Siculus, the historian Livy only records six men in that year's college, with Sulpicius being left out.